chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure_common_backend_vip.rst

 When operating in a Tiered or High Availability scenario, the ``backend_vip`` setting must be configured.

-* In the High Availability scenario, this setting should be set to the |fully qualified domain name| and IP address that will be shared among the back-end servers.
+* In the High Availability scenario, this setting should be set to the |fqdn| and IP address that will be shared among the back-end servers.
 * In a Tiered configuration, this setting should point directly to the back-end server.

 For example: